RicRicci22/dncs-lab/README.md

  CONTAINER ID        IMAGE               COMMAND              CREATED             STATUS              PORTS                  NAMES
 273d5a3a895c        httpd:2.4           "httpd-foreground"   3 hours ago         Up 3 hours          0.0.0.0:8080->80/tcp   SRwebserver
 ```
-We can see that the server is listening for requests on the port 8080, considering them as http requests (that we know need tcp protocol for a reliable connection).
+We can see that the server is listening for requests on the port 8080, considering them as http requests (that we know use tcp protocol for a reliable connection).
 - A command to see the docker statistics:
 ```
 docker stats